albertfarci/RoadSystemOntology/README.md

 # Trajectory System Ontology
-An Trajectory System Ontology with my own classification and restrictions.
+A Trajectory System Ontology with my own classification and restrictions.

 The aim of this repository is to share a Logical pattern ontology, Content pattern ontologies and nodejs modules for query overpassTurbo and create ontology individuals.